Aqua Augusta (Naples)

 The Aqua Augusta, or Serino Aqueduct (Acquedotto romano del Serino), was one of the largest, most complex and costliest aqueduct systems in the Roman world; it supplied water to at least eight ancient cities in the Bay of Naples including Pompeii and Herculaneum.
-This aqueduct was unlike any other of its time, being a regional network rather than being focussed on one urban centre.
+This aqueduct was unlike any other of its time, being a regional network rather than being focused on one urban centre.

 Route of the aqueduct

 The eastern parts of the route of the aqueduct are well known thanks to the writings of two Italian engineers, who were asked to see if it could be brought back in use as the main water supply of Naples in the 16th and 19th centuries.
 The western part beyond Naples was less known until recent research.

 There were ten branches, seven of which were for cities while three were for some of the numerous luxurious villas in this area popular with rich Romans, such as the Villa Pollio at Posillipo.
-Including the branches, the total length of the aqueduct was approximately 145 km, making it the longest Roman aqueduct, with the possible exception of the Gadara Aqueduct, until the 5th century AD when the Valens Aqueduct was extended in Constantinople.
+Including the branches, the total length of the aqueduct was approximately 145 km, making it the longest Roman aqueduct system in the Roman world, with the possible exception of the Gadara Aqueduct, until the 5th century AD when the Valens Aqueduct was extended in Constantinople.
 The Aqua Augusta was one of the most difficult and costly aqueducts ever constructed by an ancient civilisation due to its length and the difficult terrain it crossed.
 Despite its size and complexity, the Aqua Augusta is today largely unknown as a major monument because most of it is underground.

-The aqueduct's main source, the Fons Augusteus (now known as Acquaro-Pelosi), was in the Terminio-Tuoro mountains near the modern town of Serino not far from the city of Avellino and at 376 m above sea level.
+The aqueduct's main source (caput aquae), the Fons Augusteus (now known as Acquaro-Pelosi) where an inscription was found, was in the Terminio-Tuoro mountains near the modern town of Serino not far from the city of Avellino and at 376 m above sea level.
 It is likely that there were several supplementary sources at other points in the network, including the branches from Avellino and at Scalandrone near Baiae.
 One of its main terminations was the enormous Piscina Mirabilis cistern at the naval base and port of Misenum.

 Since the aqueduct traversed such a distance, many difficulties were encountered when building it: several long tunnels were cut through mountains; the 6 km Monti di Forino tunnel crossed a watershed in the Apennines (one of the longest Roman tunnels), and a 2 km tunnel crossed into the Sarno plain; also at the Crypta Neapolitana road tunnel and the Grotta di Cocceio road tunnel.
 A 3.5 km raised section on arches was built at Pomigliano d’Arco.
 There was ground movement due to seismic activity and a sea crossing was needed to the island of Nisida.

 The aqueduct passed underground 400m south of the Roman baths at Agnano with its own branch, and a few metres north of the amphitheatre of Pozzuoli with a 70m branch to the aqueduct.